-National measures apply here as well: From July 1st there are no maximum numbers of guests.
-However the 1,5 metre rule must be complied.
+National measures apply here.
+Since July 1, there are no maximum numbers of guests.
+However, the 1,5 metre rule must be complied.
 Of course the crew will also be on board.
 The size of the crew depends on the size of the vessel.

 We do not know at this time.
 A few shipping lines have cancelled all their bookings till the end of 2020 at the start of the corona pandemic.
 Even more important in this matter, what do the people want?
 Will there be an appetite for a river cruise trip?
 In any case, the guests will originate from our neighbouring countries.
 We do not expect intercontinental guests this year.
 Therefore, the total number of river cruise vessels will be modest, a fraction of the roughly 2,000 vessels we have received in Amsterdam each of the preceding years.

 This issue is independent of the river cruise.
 The new emergency ordinance of 1 July states that there is no longer a maximum number of passengers.
 Together with various parties we are exploring the possibilities.

 The vessels will be berthed at the usual locations in the port.
 Because of the measures and the modest number of visiting vessels, we will only use half of the jetties for berthing.
 For example, at the Westerdoksdijk a maximum of one vessel will be berthed, on shore power of course.